Microsoft/azure-docs.pt-pt/articles/cognitive-services/bing-visual-search/quickstarts/ruby.md

 ```

-## <a name="request-and-response"></a>Pedido e resposta
+## <a name="request-and-response"></a>Request and response

-Ruby envia a solicitação e obtém a resposta com a seguinte linha de código:
+Ruby sends the request and gets the response with the following line of code:

 ```
 response = Net::HTTP.start(uri.host, uri.port, :use_ssl => uri.scheme == 'https') do |http|